-I conclude with a heart-rending story highlighting a dubious development in the State engine room of judicial review.
+I conclude with a heart-rending story highlighting a dubious development in what has come to be styled "elder law" in NSW judicial review.
+It is an emerging area.

 In Allkins v Consumer Trader and Tenancy Tribunal [2006] NSWSC 1093(Associate Justice Malpass) (19 October 2006) Jacko, a dog, was allowed to be kept at a mobile home by a couple at a residential park at a seaside town in NSW.
 The park rules were made pursuant to s62 of the Residential Parks Act 1998 (NSW).
 The plaintiffs had a dog, Jacko.
 He died.
 The plaintiffs sought to replace him with another dog, Ruffy.
 Ruffy was brought into the village without prior approval by management.
 Subsequent applications for approval were not granted.
-The merits challenge in the NSW Consumer Trader and Tenancy Tribunal failed as the park had evinced a plain intention to and had in fact amended the rules so as not to allow such pets in future.
+The merits challenge in the NSW Consumer Trader and Tenancy Tribunal failed as the park had a policy and it in fact had amended the rules so as not to allow such pets in future.
 One might have thought that an opportunity presented itself to develop notions not only of procedural fairness but also of the circumstances in which "accrued rights" might be preserved.
 In the Supreme Court of NSW (with Legal Aid funding and senior counsel) it was alleged there had been a denial of procedural fairness and the new park rules were invalid.